Singapore's Noble Group confirms interest in Australia's Arrium

-SINGAPORE Singapore-listed commodities firm Noble Group Ltd (NOBG.SI) said on Monday it is part of a consortium that has made a formal approach to the board of Arrium Ltd (ARI.AX) to potentially acquire the Australian resources company.
+SINGAPORE Oct 1 Singapore-listed commodities firm Noble Group Ltd said on Monday it is part of a consortium that has made a formal approach to the board of Arrium Ltd to potentially acquire the Australian resources company.

 Separately, Arrium said it had rejected the unsolicited and conditional acquisition proposal from Noble, Posco Australia Pty Ltd, National Pension Service of Korea, Korea Investment Corp and Korea Finance Corp.